August 6, 2019

 Under California law (Labor Code § 233), employers who provide paid sick leave are now also required to permit employees to use up to one-half of their annual sick leave accrual to care for ill family members.
 Labor Code § 233 prohibits an employer from denying an employee the right to use this family sick leave or retaliating against an employee for doing so.

 The family sick leave mandate extends only to an employee’s “child, parent, or spouse,” which includes stepchildren, adopted or foster children, wards, stepparents, foster parents and guardians.
-“Family members” does not include parents of the employee’s spouse, nor does it include domestic partners.
+“Family members,” as defined in Labor Code 245.5, does not include parents of the employee’s spouse.
+It does, however, include registered domestic partners.

 As an employer, what should I do?